 The school’s own admissions pages underline a crucial point for families already in early years: attendance at Stillness Nursery does not guarantee a Reception place.

 Nursery is handled differently.
-Stillness publishes its own nursery application process, including an explicit deadline of Friday 6 February 2026.
-For nursery fees, the school’s published information should be treated as the source of truth, and families should check the nursery pages for current details and any funding entitlements.
+Stillness publishes its own nursery application process, and families should check the school's current nursery pages for the latest deadline, fees, funding details and any entitlements.

 The local authority guidance encourages families to visit schools and contact schools directly to arrange visits.
 Stillness also maintains tours information within its “Key Info” area.
 If dates shown are for a past term, the safest assumption is that tours repeat in broadly the same months each year, with current booking details on the school’s own pages.